hannaalemu/Project-Fridge-Cleaner/README.md

 We resolve our conflicts through setting a timer, where both sides get 5 minutes to prove themselves, and then we vote.
 In the event of a tie, we will look for unbiased outside input, or flip a coin.

 **=======================Reminder=======================**
-Team members should be aware when they are checking in code if they are 'off the clock'.
-We all need sleep and food!